danglorioso/danglorioso.com/src/content/blog/building-neural-networks-javascript.md

 heroImage: "/images/blog/neural-networks-js.jpg"
 ---

-# Building Neural Networks in JavaScript: A Complete Guide

 Neural networks might seem like magic, but they're actually just sophisticated pattern recognition systems.
 In this guide, we'll build one from scratch using vanilla JavaScript.

 ## What You'll Learn